 The male perm is one of this year’s top men’s hair trends, here’s how to nail the curly look

 Not only is the perm making a comeback from its 1980s and 90s heyday, but the male perm is one of the hottest hair styles for men of 2021.
 Here’s how to join the curly hair men crew

 L ads.
 It’s time to embrace your naturally curly hair – or at least fake it with a male perm.
 What was once seen as the reserve of women, the perm is well and truly making a comeback among people of all ages and the male perm is one of the hottest men’s hair styles of 2022.

 Not only does it make you look younger, but if you’ve got thinning hair or a receding hairline, adding curls on top creates the illusion that you’ve still got a full head of hair.
 Jack Harlow has also helped make the trend more popular.

 Although they seem like hard work, male perms take surprisingly little effort to maintain, if done properly, and they cause much less damage to your hair than using heat styling on the daily.

 We should point out that when we refer to curly hair men, or the male perm, we’re not talking about a Napoleon Dynamite-style look.
 The male perm hairstyles that are all over TikTok, music videos, and football pitches are more stylised versions of the ’90s favourite.
-And there is a number of options and styles to choose from.
+And there are a number of options and styles to choose from.